Newcastle United FC

 By Martin Wahl

-The current crest wasn’t introduced until the 1988-1989 season.
-The crest is based on the Newcastle upon Tyne city crest, but instead using the black and white team colors and in the blue banner at the bottom the name of the team is written.
+The current logo wasn’t introduced until the 1988-1989 season.
+The logo is based on the Newcastle upon Tyne city crest, but using the black and white team colors.
+In the blue banner at the bottom, the name of the team is written.

 1. Tyne & Wear Archives & Museums